deepsea-inria/deepsea-web/graph/graph.md

                                                                   allocation that is crucial for all of the graph-search algorithms.

-[hwloc](http://www.open-mpi.org/projects/hwloc/)    recent        PASL uses this package to force
+[hwloc](http://www.open-mpi.org/projects/hwloc/)    recent        pdfs uses this package to force
                                                                   interleaved NUMA allocation; as
                                                                   such this package is optional and only really relevant for NUMA machines.